 The following schedule identifies the major implementation activities, deliverables and associated dates based upon the tasks identified in the Canadian NPA Relief Planning Timeline as well as major events in both the CAP and NIP.
 All TSPs and telecommunications service users should plan their internal relief activities in accordance with the following Relief Implementation Schedule.

 RELIEF IMPLEMENTATION SCHEDULE

-For 7- to 10-Digit Dialling Transition & a Distributed Overlay of new NPA over NPA 709
+For a Distributed Overlay of new NPA 879 over NPA 709